Page cover

 4. After that, press Shift + i to put the editor into insert mode inside visual mode and then press # which will add a hash to the first line.

-5. Then press Esc to insert # character on all other selected lines.
+5. Then press Esc to insert # character at all other selected lines.

 Here is how to remove comment from multi-lines.